k20012691/f1-tire-strategies/README.md

 - The tire legends, track information and weather conditions are also provided

 This information is depicted in the form of a stacked bar chart.

+To run this project within WebStorm, go to `index.html` and run it.